EmersonBottega/popmenu_interview_project/README.md

 - HTTP status codes and JSON structures remain consistent
 - 200 OK, 201 Created, 422 Unprocessable Content, 404 Not Found, 204 No Content

-### 🧪 Import tests were written using the RSpec framework.
+### 🧪 Import tests were written using the RSpec framework
 To set up the testing environment, run the following command:
 ```bash
 bundle install
 ```